-Patient who escaped wants to go to trial to tell his story
+Hawaii trial set for psychiatric patient charged in escape

-HONOLULU (AP) — The attorney representing a man who escaped from a Hawaii psychiatric hospital says his client wants to go to trial.
+HONOLULU (AP) — A man who spent decades in a Hawaii psychiatric hospital for killing a woman wants to go to trial on escape and identity theft charges after authorities said he fled the facility and flew to California before being captured, his defense attorney said Thursday.

-Attorney Michael Green says Randall Saito “wants to get his story out there.”
+Randall Saito appeared via video from a Honolulu jail on Thursday and watched as attorney Michael Green entered a not guilty plea on his behalf at his arraignment.

-Saito appeared via video from a Honolulu jail Thursday to be arraigned in court on charges of escape and identity theft.
-Green pleaded not guilty on Saito’s behalf.
+“He wants to get his story out there,” Green told The Associated Press.

-In November 2017, Saito walked out of Hawaii State Hospital, where he was sent in 1981 after he was found not guilty by reason of insanity for killing a woman.
-Saito was captured days later in Stockton, California.
+In November 2017, authorities said Saito walked out of Hawaii State Hospital, where he was sent in 1981 after he was acquitted of murder by reason of insanity in the 1979 killing of Sandra Yamashiro.

 Most Read Nation & World Stories